cedro-gasque/cedro-gasque.github.io/_posts/2020-07-30-nearest-neighbors.md

 then sorts the values using Pandas... because I couldn't figure out how to do it with NumPy.

-This corresponds to the points sorted from closest to farthest.
+This sorts the points from closest to farthest.

 ```python
     distances = pd.DataFrame(data=distances, columns=['x', 'y', 'dist', 'class'])